FEDERAL PUBLIC DEFENDER’S OFFICE – Southern District of Florida

 Interested students should submit a cover letter, resume, writing sample and transcript (unofficial is fine) via email to [email protected].

 For the Spring semester, applications should be received by November 15th, for the Fall semester, applications should be received by July 15th.
-For summer interns, please apply by April 15th.
+For summer interns, please apply by March 15th.
 All applications are accepted on a rolling basis until the positions are filled.
+Because we accept applications on a rolling basis and the available placements are limited, submitting materials in advance of the priority dates is advised.